denoland/deno/website/manual.md

 ### Browser compatibility

-The subset of Deno programs which are written completely in JavaScript and do not import the special `"deno"` module, ought to also be able to be run in a modern web browser without change.
+The subset of Deno programs which are written completely in JavaScript and do not use the global `Deno` namespace (or feature test for it), ought to also be able to be run in a modern web browser without change.

 ## Setup